fourkitchens/dca2013/_posts/0003-03-03-selling-drupal.md

 track: Business
 difficulty: Beginner

-day: TBD
+day: Saturday
-start: TBD
+start: 10:30am
-room: TBD
+room: Room 13B
 ---

 Not everyone has made the Drupal decision.
 Companies don't buy Drupal, but sometimes we still have to sell it - organizations must still buy -into- it.
 Platform decisions take engagement across an organization - from marketing to IT.
 Selling Drupal takes striking a balance - it's much more than a product and often a different approach.
 We'll discuss overcoming the challenges of selling Drupal against proprietary platforms and how to counter the FUD and land-mines offered by other systems (and the agencies that use them).